 Fertilizing your snapdragons will encourage healthy growth and prolific blooms throughout the growing season.
 Full sun, regular waterings, and occasional fertilizing will have your snapdragon producing beautiful flowers in the spring and early summer and again in the fall.
-Fertilizer should be administered on established snapdragon plants as they begin to bloom.
+Fertilizer should be applied to established snapdragon plants as they begin to bloom.

 How to Fertilize Snapdragons